USI Registry System

 As a general rule, all changes to the USI Registry System web service interface specification shall be 'non-breaking'.
 That is, the changes shall be implemented such that consumers of the service can continue to use existing features without changing their interface.
 These changes shall result in a Minor Version of the specification.

 As a Minor Version does not impact the interface for existing consumers of the service, the endpoint for a Minor Version update shall not change.

 Examples of Minor Version updates include, but are not limited to:

-As there are expected to be a large number of consumers of the web service, perhaps hundreds of installations or more, the decision to implement a Major Version must be taken with serious consideration of the impact on the user community.
+As there are a large number of consumers of the web service, including hundreds of installations or more, the decision to implement a Major Version must be taken with serious consideration of the impact on the user community.

 The release of a new Major Version will result in the creation of a new end-point for the service, reflecting the Major Version.
 The previous and new end-points will co-exist for a period of time – see Version Support below.